MOHINI1403/sih-round-2/README.md

 # AI-Powered Legal Assistant

 ## Idea Details:
-      Our Solution aims to create an AI-powered Legal Documentation Assistant,designed to simplify the legal documentation process for individuals and small buisnesses in India.
+      Our Solution aims to create an AI-powered Legal Documentation Assistant, designed to simplify the legal documentation process for individuals and small buisnesses in India.
       It uses advanced Machine Learning and Natural Language Processing(NLP) techniques to automatically draft legal documents in plain language,provide easy-to-understand explanations,and offer customization  option
 ### Approach to include Features on Platform:

   * Uer Friendly Interface: A user friendly web application for inputting relevant information using modern web technologies(e.g React)